NLmeng/maze-solver/README.md

-# Board's game path searching
+# Board game's path searching

 A project inspired by SFU's CMPT225.
 Usage of A-Star, Graphs, and other data structures to create a best path searching algorithm to solve a board game.